ALMIS Method and Short Stem - Perfect Combination for the Hip

 Good bone quality.

-The combination of the ALMIS method and short stem prostheses offers many advantages that benefit the patient.
+The combination of the ALMIS method and short stem prostheses offers many benefits to patients.

 1. Less postoperative pain